Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Before traveling to a new country, you probably have a lot of questions.
 Do I have to tip in Austria?
 Do people speak English in Austria?
 What are the best places to visit in Austria?

-These and many more questions will be answered in this ultimate Austria travel guide.
 I have lived the first 25 years of my life in Austria, and I have seen it all.
-I will be your trustworthy source into customs, do’s and don’ts and everything else you need.
+I will be your trustworthy source for customs, dos and don’ts, and everything else you need.

 Let’s get to it!